TABLE OF CONTENTS

-TransUnion vs Equifax: Is There Any Difference?
+- TransUnion vs Equifax: Which Is More Important?

 While TransUnion and Equifax are both major credit reporting bureaus, there are differences between the two.
 If you pull your Equifax and TransUnion credit reports, your credit scores from these bureaus may vary.
 To help you understand the variation in these scores, this guide examines the primary distinctions between TransUnion’s and Equifax’s credit score calculation algorithms.
 We also touch on the different products offered by these two bureaus and how to dispute credit report mistakes with each.
 Let’s get started!